roskiecruz/bookmark-app/README.md

-# Clean template
+# Bookmark App
-This is a template for my personal use.
+This is an experiment on modals, anchor tags, and more!

+Resources Used:
+- Hero Patterns
+- Google Fonts
+- Font Awesome